-Drone2Map uses the Named User license model.
 Named User licenses are configured through ArcGIS Online or your ArcGIS Enterprise portal.
-For information on configuring licenses for your organization's Portal for ArcGIS, see Configure Drone2Map for ArcGIS licenses.
+For information on configuring licenses for your organization's ArcGIS Enterprise portal, see Configure ArcGIS Drone2Map licenses in the ArcGIS Enterprise help.
 An organization administrator assigns licenses to individual users.
 If an administrator has not assigned a license to a user, Drone2Map does not run when that user attempts to sign in.
 The advantage of Named User licensing is that the license is available to the user at all times.

 You can only provision Drone2Map licenses to portal members with a Creator or GIS Professional user type, and the portal member must have at least a Publisher role in the organization.
 For more information about levels and roles, see User types, roles and privileges.